CptMiracle/cptmiracle.github.io/html/notes.md

   color: black;
 })

-For the cards, if it is mobile, make it a carousel instead of making it vertical down which would take up too much space and also see if you can make the cards appear when scrolling down
+For the cards, if the user is on mobile, display a carousel instead of a vertical down which would take up too much space and also see if you can make the cards appear when scrolling down

 For subjects, create a scroll down with all the subjects on the left side and the selected subject appear on the right

-If some websites have a copyright, try to ask permission first
+Depending on the website, it may be imperative to ask for linking permissions.

+Create a button in the footer for the help section ("submit a resource") and link it to another page.